SomeOddCodeGuy/WilmerAI/README.md

 Please ensure that Context Template is "Enabled" (checkbox above the dropdown)

-#### Chat Completions
+#### Chat Completions (Not Recommended)

-To connect as Chat Completions in SillyTavern, follow these steps (the below screenshot is from SillyTavern):
+To connect as Open AI Chat Completions in SillyTavern, follow these steps (the below screenshot is from SillyTavern):

 ![Chat Completion Settings](Docs/Examples/Images/ST_chat_completion_settings.png)